Projects per year

 - by law reform commissions and similar entities in Australia, Canada, England, Scotland, Ireland, New Zealand, Hong Kong and South Africa;

-- by the International Bar Association; the American Bar Association; Hong Kong's Legislative Council Secretariat; various committees of the Australian Federal Parliament; Ministers of the Federal, Victorian and Western Australian Governments; the Australian Government Productivity Commission; the Australian Securities and Investments Commission; the Federal Attorney-General's Department; the Federal Treasury; and scholars and commentators from over 45 countries; and
+- by the International Bar Association; the American Bar Association; Hong Kong's Legislative Council Secretariat; various committees of the Australian Federal Parliament; Ministers of the Federal, Victorian and Western Australian Governments; the Australian Government Productivity Commission; the Australian Securities and Investments Commission; the German Law Association; the Federal Attorney-General's Department; the Federal Treasury; the European Law Institute; the Australian Bar Association; the Law Council of Australia; the Law Institute of Victoria; the NSW Law Society; and scholars and commentators from over 45 countries; and

 - by the Australian Government in an Amicus Curiae brief it filed in the United States Supreme Court in relation to a class action filed in an American court against an Australian bank.

 Vince has been a consultant to the UK Government Equalities Office, the Hong Kong Law Reform Commission, the Federal Court of Australia, the Australian Research Council, the Western Australian Government, the Law Reform Commission of Western Australia, and the Victorian Law Reform Commission; rapporteur for the UK Economic & Social Research Council; and a member of an advisory panel to the Australian Law Reform Commission with respect to its 2016-2018 reference on class actions and litigation funders.
-He has also been a member of the Federal Court of Australia's Class Action Users Group since it was established in 2009.
+He has also been a member of the Federal Court of Australia's Class Action Users Group, since it was established in 2009, and a member of the Law Council of Australia's Class Actions Committee, since March 2025.

 A report on class actions co-authored by Vince in 1995, at the request of the Victorian Attorney-General's Law Reform Advisory Council, subsequently resulted in the introduction of a new and comprehensive legal regime governing Victorian class actions to the Victorian Parliament.